Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Results and Discussion

-Overall, the experimental intensity contrast, particularly that of the QW signal, can only be explained by assuming that the dislocation line acts as efficient nonradiative recombination channel.
+Overall, the experimental intensity contrast can only be explained by taking into account the piezoelectric field close to the surface and at the same time assuming that the dislocation line acts as efficient nonradiative recombination channel.
+For the deeply buried QW, the latter is the major contribution to the strong intensity contrast.
 This result demonstrates that the emission from the underlying QW is an excellent probe for the nonradiative activity of the dislocation in the bulk of the GaN layer up to a well-defined depth of 650~nm.
-Further implications for buried heterostructures, such as used in light emitting devices, are i) that the dislocation should still act as strong nonradiative center in the quantum wells and ii) that the impact of the dislocation line on the luminous efficiency is then controlled by the diffusion length in the active region.
+Further implications for buried heterostructures, such as used in light emitting devices, are (i) that the dislocation should still act as strong nonradiative center in the quantum wells and (ii) that the impact of the dislocation line on the luminous efficiency is then controlled by the diffusion length in the active region.